darrenjw/jax-smfsb/docs/source/tutorial.rst

 Non-spatial simulation
 ----------------------

+Standard algorithms for simulating the (stochastic) dynamics of biochemical networks assume that the system is well-mixed, and that spatial effects can be reasonably ignored.

 Using a model built-in to the library
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-First, see how to simulate a built-in (Lotka-Volterra predator-prey)
+First, let's see how to simulate a built-in (Lotka-Volterra predator-prey)
 model:

 .. code:: python